meetings/gearsloth/README.md

     # gearslothd

-By default it connects to a single server at localhost:4730 but more options and deployment instructions can be found at the administrator documentation.
+By default it connects to a single server at `localhost:4730` but more options and deployment instructions can be found at the administrator documentation.

-## Why a separate system for delayed background jobs?
+### Why a separate system for delayed background jobs?

 Underneath it all is probably more of a philosophical stance.
 Some people believe that you can achieve a better system by constructing it from a set of small, simple, well tested, transparent, resilient and highly available services instead of bundling all functionality within a single program.

 Gearsloth aims to be a service like this.
 It has two primary purposes:

  1. Give well defined promises of job execution.
- 2. Allow treating the Gearman servers as generic and "stateless" components.
+ 2. Allow treating the Gearman servers as generic and stateless components.

 Also because different business needs require different types of promises of job execution, Gearsloth is architectured towards the following goals:

- 1. Allow strong data persistence checks before giving promises
+ 1. Allow strong data persistence checks before giving promises.
- 2. Allow retrying jobs differently in various error situations
+ 2. Allow retrying jobs differently in various error situations.
- 3. Allow achieving higher availability by adding redundancy
+ 3. Allow achieving higher availability by adding redundancy.
- 4. Allow handling higher loads through horizontal scaling
+ 4. Allow handling higher loads through horizontal scaling.
- 5. Allow recovering quickly from crashes by separating concerns
+ 5. Allow recovering quickly from crashes by separating concerns.

 Sometimes however, you just want to get your system up and running, so Gearsloth does that out of the box.

-If you are interested in delving deeper, head on to the contributor documentation where we get to the details of the architecture, the interfaces and of course also how you can help make Gearsloth even better :)
+If you are interested in delving deeper, head on to the contributor documentation where we get to the details of the architecture, the interfaces, and of course also, how you can help make Gearsloth even better!

-## Acknowledgements
+### Acknowledgements

-The initial version of Gearsloth was developed as a student project at the University of Helsinki Computer Science department.
+The initial version of Gearsloth was developed as a student project at the [University of Helsinki Computer Science department][uni].

 A special thank you for the following parties, without whom this would have never happened:

- * dormando for the inspiration and the ideas that we got from reading the Garivini code.
+ + *dormando* for the inspiration and the ideas that we got from reading the Garivini code.
- * Meetin.gs Ltd for acting as a customer for the student project, some infrastructure for testing, and beer.
+ + *Meetin.gs Ltd* for acting as a customer for the student project, and providing some infrastructure and beer.
- * LiveJournal for introducing Gearman among other open source tools to the world.
+ + *LiveJournal* for introducing Gearman, among other open source tools, to the world.

-## License
+### License

 See the file `LICENSE` for details.
-(It is MIT)
+(It's MIT.)

-# User documentation notes
+### User documentation

-## Task format specification
+#### Task format specification

-Task is to be a JavaScript JSON object with the following format:
+Task must be a JSON object with the following format:

 ```
 var task = {